 View You Tube video about registering and eFiling in the Commonwealth Courts Portal.

 View You Tube video about eFiling in the Commonwealth Courts Portal.

-Once you are registered and linked to your divorce file go to the steps below.
+Once you are registered and linked to your divorce file follow the steps below:

 - Scan the completed document/s and save it on your computer drive where you will be able to find it easily.